NawadhaJadiya/API_monitering/README.md

-📘 API Monitoring & Observability Platform
+You can see the Demo for this project on https://youtu.be/zzXK9iaAiTQ 📘 API Monitoring & Observability Platform

 A complete system to track API performance across microservices using Spring Boot (Kotlin), Next.js, and MongoDB.